Angus Taylor: Parliamentary controversy and media coverage

+Opposition

+He declared his candidacy for the 2025 Liberal Party of Australia leadership election, following Peter Dutton's loss in the 2025 election.
+He would lose 25 votes to 29 votes to Sussan Ley.

 Publications

 Taylor has published reports as part of the ANZ Bank Insight series.
 The first of these, Earth, Fire, Wind and Water – Economic Opportunity and the Australian Commodities Cycle, focused on the opportunities and challenges faced by Australia's commodity exporters in the face of the commodities boom, and was described as a "landmark report" by The Australian.
-The second report was Greener Pastures – The Soft Commodity Opportunity for Australia and New Zealand, arguing that a soft commodity boom was taking over from the hard commodity boom.
+The second was Greener Pastures – The Soft Commodity Opportunity for Australia and New Zealand, arguing that a soft commodity boom was taking over from the hard commodity boom.
 Other reports and articles include The Future for Freight, focused on reform in the freight transport sector, and "More to Nation Building than Big Bucks", critiquing the Labor Government's comparison between its National Broadband Network and the Snowy Mountain Scheme.

-In February 2013, Taylor authored the report "A proposal to reduce the cost of electricity to Australian electricity users" while a director at Port Jackson Partners.
-The report said that the Coalition could immediately drop the renewable energy target entirely and save up to 3.2 billion by 2020 and still meet emissions reduction targets.
+In February 2013, Taylor authored the report, "A proposal to reduce the cost of electricity to Australian electricity users" while a director at Port Jackson Partners.
+The report said that the Coalition could immediately drop the renewable energy target entirely and save up to A$3.2 billion by 2020 and still meet emissions reduction targets.

 Taylor was a member of a taskforce asked by the Victorian Government to investigate the development of a coal seam gas industry in the state.
 Reporting in November 2013, the report found that Victoria should promote the production of additional and largely on-shore gas supply.
 The taskforce was headed by former federal Liberal minister Peter Reith with other members representing energy companies, associated industries and lobby groups.

 Personal life

-Taylor is a keen runner and cyclist.
-He competed in the 2009 ITU Triathlon Age Group World Championship on the Gold Coast representing Australia where he finished 36th in the male 40 to 44 age bracket.
+Taylor is an amateur triathlete, he competed in the 2009 ITU Triathlon Age Group World Championship on the Gold Coast representing Australia, placing 36th.